 Jim: And that’s entangled affair.
 Now move to the next.

-Dave: OK, sexual addiction, which is a sexual compulsivity.
+Dave: Okay, sexual addiction, which is a sexual compulsivity.
 It’s not a relationship issue at all.
 It just is trying to satisfy or self-medicate some anger, hurt, pain in your life.
 It’s repeated sexual offenses.
 Eli and his sons were an illustration of that.
 They did that.
 God took their lives - took Eli’s life prematurely because he would not stop this process in Israel.
 And it has all kinds of repercussions today because of smartphones - ability to attach this to pornography, massage parlors, strip clubs, prostitutes.
 It just all gets all mixed up.

-Jim: Dave, in that context - um, that’s one we hear a lot about.
+Jim: Dave, and that context - um, that’s one we hear a lot about.
 And particularly - it doesn’t always go this way - but particularly men who are trapped there.
 And when their wives find out or if their husbands have the courage to begin to talk about it, um, there can be a variety of reactions.
 The most common reaction is this break of trust that the spouse feels.
 And it’s over.

-Jim: I can’t stand this.
-But the way you just described that - this self-medicating, that’s really what’s going on deeper.
+Jim: I can’t stand this, but the way you just described that - this self-medicating, that’s really what’s going on deeper.

 Dave: Oh, it is.
 It is.